Recipe: Fluffy Ricotta Pancakes

-Whisk together flour, baking powder, sugar, and salt in a bowl.
-Combine ricotta, milk, egg yolks, and vanilla in a separate bowl.
+Whisk together flour, baking powder, sugar, and salt in a small bowl.
+Combine ricotta, milk, egg yolks, and vanilla in a separate, larger mixing bowl.

-Beat the egg whites in an electric mixer until stiff.
 Add the dry ingredients to the ricotta and milk mixture, stirring gently until just combined.

-Whisk in a small amount of the egg whites to lighten the batter, then fold in the remaining whites.
+Beat the egg whites with a handheld electric mixer until stiff (see Recipe Note).
+(Alternatively, whisk the egg whites by hand.)
+Stir a small scoop of the egg whites into the pancake batter to lighten the batter, then fold in the remaining whites with a spatula.

 This recipe has been updated.
-Originally posted April 15, 2008.
+Originally posted April 2008.